-The tables show the fastest growing industries according to place of work status at the 2-digit NAICS classification in Renfrew and Lanark Counties.
-Figures show the change in jobs in each industry from 2022 to 2023 (NAICS is the North American Industry Classification System).
-The fastest growing industries in
+The graphs on the previous page show the fastest growing industries according to place of work status at the 2-digit NAICS classification in Renfrew and Lanark Counties.
+Figures show the change in jobs in each industry from 2022 to 2023 (NAICS is the North American Industry Classification

-Renfrew County are accommodation and food services, manufacturing, and healthcare and social assistance.
+System).
+The fastest growing industries in Renfrew County are accommodation and food services, manufacturing, and healthcare and social assistance.
 In Lanark County, the fastest-growing industries are accommodation and food services, manufacturing, and other services (except public administration).